dotnet/docs/docs/csharp/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

 ---
-title: "Cancel an Async Task or a List of Tasks (C#) | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: .net
+title: "Cancel an Async Task or a List of Tasks (C#)" ms.custom: "" ms.date: "2015-07-20" ms.prod: .net